Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

 A critical component of reaching the quantum Hall regimes experimentally is the ability to prepare the atoms in the lowest Landau level (LLL), where the kinetic energy is quenched and the interactions dominate.
-Although signatures of LLL physics have been previously observed by spinning the BEC up close to the centrifugal limit~\cite{Schweikhard2004,Bretin2004}, recent experiments have developed a powerful geometric squeezing method that can prepare the rotating BEC in a single Laudau gauge wave function in the LLL~\cite{Fletcher2021,Mukherjee2022,Crpel2024}.
+Although signatures of LLL physics have been previously observed by spinning the BEC up close to the centrifugal limit~\cite{Schweikhard2004,Bretin2004}, recent experiments have developed a powerful geometric squeezing method that can prepare the rotating BEC in a single Landau gauge wave function in the LLL~\cite{Fletcher2021,Mukherjee2022,Crpel2024}.
 Moreover, these later experiments were able to achieve filling fractions that are an order of magnitude lower compared to those in earlier ones, placing the system firmly in the mean-field quantum Hall regime.
-Interestingly, this Laudau gauge BEC does not evolve into a vortex lattice but instead spontaneously form 1D persistent droplet arrays\cite{Mukherjee2022}, characterized by density modulations at the magnetic length scale and vortex streets between the droplets.
-Although this crystallization instability has been explained by the condensation of magneto-rotons, the underlying mechanism for the droplet formation and its inherent stability are still open questions.
+Interestingly, this Landau gauge BEC does not evolve into a vortex lattice but instead spontaneously form 1D persistent droplet arrays~\cite{Mukherjee2022}, characterized by density modulations at the magnetic length scale and vortex streets between the individual droplets.
+We refer to these droplet states as bosonic quantum Hall droplets which are analogues of those in electronic liquids under strong magnetic fields.
+Although the crystallization instability of the Landau gauge BEC has been explained by the condensation of magneto-rotons, the underlying mechanism for the bosonic quantum Hall droplet formation and its inherent stability are still open questions.